tringi/papers/cxx-destructive-move.md

 ﻿*Jan Ringoš*
 # C++ Design Proposal: Destructive Move

-A destructive move is final move-from, that is allowed to leave the object in random/invalid state.
+A destructive move is final move-from, that is allowed to leave the object in random invalid state.
-After that point, after destructive move-from, the object will (should) never be accessed again.
+After destructive move-from, the object will (should) never be accessed again.
 No (other) destructor is executed for it.

 ## Key assumptions